ddoeppner/ONE-Record/working_draft/API/docs/notifications.md

 | 415 | 	Unsupported content type | Error       |
 | 500 |     Internal Server Error | Error       |

-A successful request MUST return a `HTTP/1.1 204 No Content` status code and the following HTTP headers parameters MUST be present in the response:
+A successful request MUST return a `HTTP/1.1 204 No Content` status code.

+## Security

+To engage with the "Send Notifications" endpoint, a client needs to be authenticated.
+If requests lack proper authentication, the ONE Record server should respond with a `401 "Not Authenticated"` status.

 ## Example 1A